stuarteberg/graph-tool/doc/demos/inference/inference.rst

 +++++++++++++++

-As mentioned above, one can select the best model according to the choice that yields the smallest description length.
+As mentioned above, one can select the best model according to the choice that yields the smallest description length [peixoto-model-2016]_.
 For instance, in case of the `C. elegans` network we have

 .. testsetup:: model-selection